walter-a-jablonowski/marsbase-one/ai.md

 /data
   /users

-    id:                   numeric
+    id:                   numeric (use a json file sequence.json that has the last used ids)
     type:                 "person" or "organization"
     email:                email (unique)
     password:             Hashed password
     name:                 Full name or organization name
     bio:                  Short biography or description
     expertise:            Areas of expertise/skills
-    image:                uploaded file (gets some hash as file name on upload)
+    image:                uploaded file jpg, jpeg, png (gets some hash as file name on upload)
     location:

     memberIds:            if person: array of org ids, if org: array member ids
     itemsFollowing:       Array of item IDs the user follows
     reqFollowing:         Array of requirement IDs the user follows
-    itemScore:            Array of items up- or downvoted like [{ID: 1|-1}, ...]
+    itemScore:            Array of items up- or downvoted like [{id: ID, score: 1|-1}, ...]
     reqScore:             Array of requirements up- or downvoted

     modifiedAt:           YYYY-MM-DD HH:MM:SS